-One downside of coffee’s incredible popularity is the huge volumes of waste coffee grounds that are left behind – half a million tonnes per year in the UK alone – which are often sent to landfill.
+However, one downside of coffee’s incredible popularity is the huge volumes of waste coffee grounds that are left behind.
+Half a million tonnes per year in the UK alone – which are often sent to landfill.
 As the coffee grounds decompose in the airless conditions of landfill, they give off harmful greenhouse gasses.

-However, just like your morning cup can help you rise to the challenges of the day, some innovative companies have risen to the challenge of reusing or recycling waste coffee grounds to give them a new lease of life.
-Have we been burying a valuable resource for so many years?
+Just like your morning cup can help you rise to the challenges of the day, some innovative companies have risen to the challenge of reusing or recycling waste coffee grounds.
+Here are five companies giving them a new lease of life:

 Coffee grounds are rich in nutrients and therefore make an excellent food source for mushrooms.
-You can grow your own mushrooms in your own spent coffee grounds but it’s quite tricky and many amateur growers accidentally end up with nothing more than mouldy coffee grounds instead.
+You can grow your own mushrooms in your own spent coffee grounds but it’s quite tricky.
+Many amateur growers accidentally end up with nothing more than mouldy coffee grounds instead.

 For an easier and more reliable introduction to mushroom growing, the not-for-profit enterprise GroCycle makes “grow-your-own” oyster mushroom kits.
 All you have to do is cut an opening in the bag of coffee grounds, soak it in water and keep the mushrooms moist as they grow.

 I’ve used a GroCycle kit and it’s great fun to watch the mushrooms grow from tiny dots to large clusters.
-The mushrooms are delicious and not at all coffee-flavoured.
+It’s a great one to introduce kids (and adults) to growing at home, and the mushrooms are delicious – and not at all coffee-flavoured!
 Despite being much more reliable than the DIY approach, the kits aren’t entirely foolproof as they can sometimes become infested with flies.
-If this happens, all is not lost and you can just compost the coffee grounds – flies and all.
+If this happens, all is not lost as you can just compost the coffee grounds – flies and all.

 Coffee grounds give off a lot of energy when burned, so they are a promising fuel source.